DonaldWhyte/mocking-in-rust-using-double/contents.md

   let profit_over_time = predict_profit_over_time(&mock, 0, 2);

   // THEN:
-  // called at least once
+  // Called at least once.
 <mark>  assert!(mock.profit_at.called());</mark>
-  // called with argument 1 at least once
+  // Called with argument 1 at least once.
 <mark>  assert!(mock.profit_at.called_with((1)));</mark>
-  // called at least once with argument 1 and 0
+  // Called at least once with argument 1 and 0.
 <mark>  assert!(mock.profit_at.has_calls((1), (0)));</mark>
 }
 </code></pre>